Carnaby Street (radio programme)

 Carnaby Street, also referred to as Carnaby Street International (CSI), is a radio programme broadcast on Manx Radio on Saturday mornings and features music from the 1960s.

+Presented by Chris Williams, the show formally comprised music and news from two chosen years with a general mix of 1960s music covering the transmission of the last Saturday of the month in addition to the monthly Radio Caroline North broadcast, of which the show forms part.
+However from the winter of 2025 CSI features a sundry 1960s mix as the playlist, augmented by a Listener's Top Three.

-It is presented by Chris Williams and generally comprises music and news from two chosen years.
-The programme is produced by Blackpool Bullet Productions for Chris Williams Entertainments and is sponsored by the Isle of Man Railways.
-The show is broadcast throughout the Isle of Man on FM and MW frequencies.
+The programme is sponsored by the Isle of Man Railways and produced by Chris Williams Entertainments.

+Carnaby Street is broadcast throughout the Isle of Man on FM and MW frequencies.
 In addition the transmission covers North West England, North Wales, Southwest Scotland and Northeastern parts of Ireland on 1368 kHz AM (219 metres medium wave).
 It is also broadcast worldwide through the Manx Radio website.

 The title of the show is taken from Carnaby Street, seen by many as the epi-centre of Swinging London in the 1960s.

-The show commences at the conclusion of the 8:30am news bulletin and begins with the playing the show's theme tune, Crunchy Granola Suite by Percy Faith & His Orchestra.
+The show commences at the conclusion of the 8:00am news bulletin and begins with the playing the show's theme tune, Crunchy Granola Suite by Percy Faith & His Orchestra.
 Williams then gives a brief outline of the chosen years of that week's show, together with the artists which will be featured, and concludes his introduction with the phrase; "Let's get on with it!"